bg header

 The Edwards clan descends from Welsh ancestors of the Tudor line such as Padarn Beisrudd (320 AD), Coel Hen (subject of the nursery rhyme "Old King Cole"), Tudur ap Goronwy, who married Elen Ferch Tomas, mother of Owain Glyndwr, and the Kings Henry VII and VIII.
 A majority of Edwards family members in America, more than likely, descend from Richard Edwardes, who is alledged to be the biological, though illegitimate, son of Henry VIII through one of Henry's mistresses, Agnes Blewitt, wife of William Edwards, a member of the court of Henry VIII.

-The Plantagenet and Tudor lines exist today and we can find the majority of both Brits and Americans descended from one or both lines.
-The Plantagenet line remains fully active with the current Duke of Somerset.
-According to Dr. Turi King, from the University of Leicester Department of Genetics, the lady who did the DNA testing on the bones of Richard III, "Indeed, we're all related to Richard, it's simply a matter of degree...this is easy to calculate.
+The Plantagenet and Tudor lines exist today, and we can find a majority of both Brits and Americans are descended from one or both lines.
+The Plantagenet line continues to exist in the Somerset line, and with the current Duke of Somerset.
+According to Dr. Turi King, from the University of Leicester Department of Genetics, the lady responsible for the DNA testing on the bones of Richard III: "Indeed, we're all related to Richard, it's simply a matter of degree...this is easy to calculate.
 If one of Richard's siblings had two children who survived to adulthood, who then went on to have two children and so on, over, for example, 20 generations (220), then this means that they would have some 1,048,576 descendants alive today (provided there was no intermarrying between relatives).
-If you allow for the average medieval family size of 2.3, then this results in 17,161,558 descendants."
+If you allow for the average medieval family size of 2.3, then this results in 17,161,558 descendants."Her reasoning, though sound, is conditional on whether or not the two "illegitimate" children of Richard III married and had children.

 work1